 SOCIALLY DISTANCED HALLOWEEN IDEAS

 If you’re a returning reader, you already know I have a general list of socially distanced party ideas that covers everything from birthdays and anniversaries to graduations.
 With Halloween coming up, I wanted to get specific.
 Halloween has always been one of my FAVORITE holidays, and all kids love it.
 After all, this holiday is all about dressing up and getting free candy.
 I can’t think of any kid who doesn’t love that.
 I love that with a little creativity there are absolutely ways we can all STILL keep our plans, but maybe just done a little different.
 I’m giggling at the term “Coronaween” that I’ve seen floating around.
 So, I’ve come up with some ideas that involve zero physical contact and way more than six feet of separation to help you celebrate this spooky holiday without worry.
+If you like to plan WAY in advance, these no contact Christmas ideas are amazing, too.

 If you’re like me, I love to plan ahead.
 Having festivities up in the air is stressful, so exploring all of the options no matter what the scenario helps.
 These socially distanced party ideas for Halloween will allow us to keep some normalcy while still taking some precautions if you choose.
 Use these ideas to host a great party for Halloween or as a stepping stone to something else that might be even more epic – and physically separated.
 Let’s get to haunting!